Dan Evans’ generosity gives Andrey Rublev a boost in Melbourne

 There is nothing subtle about the game of Rublev, he simply hits the ball as hard as he can, especially off the forehand, but he has done it consistently enough to stay in the top 10 for virtually the entirety of the last two years.

-The Russian’s big weakness is a tendency to lose his head if things are not going his way but, having won the first set, Rublev simply got better and better here, eventually pounding 60 winners to set up a clash with teenage hotshot Holger Rune.
+The Russian’s big weakness is a tendency to lose his head if things are not going his way but, having won the first set, Rublev simply got better and better here, eventually pounding 60 winners to set up a clash with teenager Holger Rune.

 Evans lost seven games in a row from 2-2 in the second but made only 12 unforced errors in the whole match.